DevExpress-Examples/maui-crm-demo/README.md

 ## Requirements

 To build the project, please register the DevExpress NuGet Gallery in Visual Studio and restore NuGet packages used in this solution.
-See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).
+See the following topic for more information in this regard: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

-> The DevExpress .NET MAUI PDF Viewer and HTML Edit controls require a license to our [Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml).
-Without a valid license, you cannot use these controls within your .NET MAUI application.
+> The DevExpress .NET MAUI PDF Viewer and HTML Edit controls require a DevExpress [Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml).
+Without a valid/active license, you cannot use these controls within your .NET MAUI application.

-You can also refer to the following YouTube video to get started with the DevExpress .NET MAUI Controls: [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).
+If you are new to our .NET MAUI product line, please refer to the following YouTube video to get started and learn some of what’s possible when using our .NET MAUI libraries: [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).

 ## Documentation